Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

 The tool was written to help get ETL traces from a remote machine to Application Insights without having to add instrumentation or store ETL log files on the remote machine.
 To do this we use the [Microsoft.Diagnostics.Tracing.TraceEvent](https://github.com/microsoft/perfview/blob/7bc1b55ebf6773f8afcdf46a96d2e9ccc763aeee/documentation/TraceEvent/TraceEventLibrary.md) library to stream the real time session that is created with [logman](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/logman-create-trace).

 ## Operation
 There are two required command line parameters that set the session name and connection string.
-They are `--sessionname` and `--connectionstring` respectively.
+They are `--sessionname` and `--connectionstring <<APPLICATIONINSIGHTS CONNECTION STRING>>` respectively.
+Or, preferably `--sessionname` and `--useinsightsconfig`

 There are options to set the heartbeat interval called `--heartbeatinterval` that sets the amount of time between heartbeats for the application.

-There are also options to set the offline storage usd by Application Insights `--offlinestore` and `--maxstoresizemb` that sets the path and maximum size on disk the persistant storage will take.
+There are also options to set the offline storage usd by Application Insights `--offlinestore` and `--maxstoresizemb` that sets the path and maximum size on disk the persistent storage will take.

-**Example**
+**Example for just a connection string**
 ```
 TransmitETL --sessionname <<SESSIONNAME>> --connectionstring <<APPLICATIONINSIGHTS CONNECTION STRING>>
 ```
+> NOTE: Using a connection string on the command line can be insecure and should only be used for testing or non-production scenarios.
+If you need to run this tool on a production machine you should consider using the `--useinsightsconfig` command line option to be able to use the `ApplicationInsights.config` file.

 **Standard Output**
 ```
-> TransmitETL.exe

-TransmitETL.exe --help
+> TransmitETL.exe --help

 TransmitETL 1.0.0.0
 Copyright c  2021